How to Pressure Wash a House: Achieving Professional Results at Home

 You can also ask for help from someone in your family to make sure that the hose does not get tangled or stuck in the process, ensuring that things will proceed smoothly.

-Many people skip this step and proceed right to washing the siding by a sudsy stream.
+Many people skip this step and proceed right to washing the siding with a sudsy stream.

 While you could definitely do that, rinsing the area before spraying it with soap can remove dirt, dust, any loose debris, improving the effectiveness of soap later by enabling it to clean difficult areas.

-By rinsing first, you can practice beforehand by adjusting the water sprayer pressure so you can determine the optimum spraying distance to clean the siding in a safe way and without risking damaging it.
+By rinsing first, you can practice beforehand by adjusting the water sprayer pressure so you can determine the optimum spraying distance to clean the siding safely without risking damage.

 While pressure washing siding, a good rule to remember is that you should start some feet away from your siding first, then move closer if necessary.

-But this does not mean that you must rinse your entire house before going back and pressure washing it again.
-Rinse and wash the sections that you can so later, you will not have to lug the washer around and around your house.
+But this doesn't mean that you must rinse your entire house before going back and pressure washing it again.
+Rinse and wash the sections that you can manage, so later, you won't have to lug the washer around and around your house.

 rinse the exterior